Managing DNS with Plesk

 First, we’ll need to log in to Plesk, after which we’ll be taken to the Websites and Domains screen.
 Click on “DNS Settings” for the domain you wish to edit.
 If you don’t see DNS Settings, look for a “Hosting & DNS” tab, click that, then you’ll see the DNS Settings button.

-If you only see NS records in the list and no others, it’s because your DNS is disabled.
-The first button on the left will be “Enable” — click this if you wish to manage your DNS within Plesk (to manage your DNS within Plesk, you must have your name servers set at the registrar to match those for your hosting plan as shown in the Client Centre).
+If you only see NS records in the list and no others it’s probably because your DNS is disabled.
+The first button on the left will be “Enable” – click this to re-enable DNS management in Plesk.
+You’ll still need the domain’s name servers to point to your hosting plan.

-1. When adding or editing a DNS record in Plesk, the Host field automatically uses the domain name; in the screenshot above that’s websaversdemo.com.
-You only need to fill in the Host field if you’re adding a record for a subdomain.
-For example, with xyz.websaversdemo.com, you would enter simply ‘xyz’ because Plesk will automatically add the .websaversdemo.com to it.
+When adding or editing a DNS record in Plesk, the Host field automatically uses the domain name; in the screenshot above that’s websaversdemo.com.
+You only need to fill in the Host field if you’re utilizing a subdomain.
+For example, with the subdomain xyz.websaversdemo.com, you would enter simply ‘xyz’ because Plesk will automatically add the .websaversdemo.com to it.
 An example of this in the screenshot above is ftp.websaversdemo.com where ‘ftp’ is the entered subdomain/host.
-If you’re not adding a subdomain record leave the Host field blank.
+If the record you’re adding or editing does not use a subdomain, leave the Host field blank.

-2. The ‘Add a Subdomain’ button in Plesk sets up local web and email hosting for the subdomain of your choice.
-If you do not need a hosting environment for that subdomain, do not use that button and instead add the DNS record under the parent domain (you can create subdomain records there too).
-For example, if you want to set up shop.yourdomain.com to point to an external cart or store, go to the DNS settings for yourdomain.com and create the DNS records required by the store provider.
+If you *are* setting up a subdomain DNS record and it will be hosted externally then add the DNS record under the parent domain (yes, you can create subdomain records there too).
+Do not use the ‘Add a Subdomain’ button under Websites & Domains in Plesk, as that sets up local web and email hosting for the subdomain – probably functionality you do not need.
+For example, if you want to set up shop.yourdomain.com to point to an external cart or store, go to the DNS settings for yourdomain.com and there you will create the DNS records required by the store provider.
+Read more on how to use an external website provider.

 Identifying Common DNS Records